exercism/javascript/concepts/array-analysis/introduction.md

 ## `find`

 > The find() method returns the value of the first element in the provided array that satisfies the provided testing function.
-If no values satisfy the testing function, undefined is returned. - [MDN][mdn-find]
+If no values satisfy the testing function, undefined is returned. [^4]

 ```javascript
 const numbers = [1, 3, 5, 7, 9];